koding/koding/docs/Environments.md

 ============

-We now have four main parts for new environments infrastructure:
+We have several parts for new environments infrastructure.
+You can find the explanation of each part below:

+  - Kontrol Kite

+    TODO: arslan, fill it

   - Kloud Kite

+    TODO: arslan, fill it

     Kloud, which is responsible to manage machines on several providers. via their APIs.
 It also responsible to deploy Klient kite to target